GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/physics2/reference.md

 Compare the world gravity on Y axis.

 **Has fixed rotation**
-Test if an object has fixed rotation.
+Check if an object has fixed rotation.

-**Is treat as bullet**
+**Is treated as a bullet**
-Test if an object is being treat as a bullet.
+Check if the object is being treated as a bullet.

 **Is dynamic**
-Test if an object is dynamic.
+Check if an object is dynamic.

 **Is kinematic**
-Test if an object is kinematic.
+Check if an object is kinematic.

 **Is sleeping**
-Test if an object is sleeping.
+Check if an object is sleeping.

 **Is sleeping allowed**
-Test if an object can sleep.
+Check if an object can sleep.

 **Is static**
-Test if an object is static.
+Check if an object is static.

 **Joint first object**
-Test if an object is the first object on a joint.
+Check if an object is the first object on a joint.

 **Joint reaction force**
 Test a joint reaction force.